linzhangcs/what-did-i-do-today/content/collection/2020-08-17-hugo-netlify.md

 ![config.toml](/uploads/config_toml.jpg "config for hugo publish directory")

-* Netlify setting - I also had issue with Identity settings.
+* Netlify setting - I also had an issue with Identity settings.
 You can get a new API token if it's not connecting.
 Also enable third party OAuth also helps with log into CMS

   ![git gateway](/uploads/netlifysetting.jpg "API token")